-As the heart muscle contracts and relaxes, the valves open and shut, letting blood
+As the heart muscle contracts and relaxes, the valves open and shut.
+This lets blood

 flow into the ventricles and atria at alternate times.
-The following is a step-by-step
+Here is a step-by-step description

-of how the valves function normally in the left ventricle:
+of how the valves work normally in the left ventricle:

-to allow blood to flow from the left atrium into the left ventricle.
+This lets blood flow from the left atrium into the left ventricle.

-The left atrium contracts, allowing even more blood to flow into the left ventricle.
+The left atrium contracts.
+This lets even more blood to flow into the left ventricle.

-When the left ventricle contracts again, the mitral valve closes and the aortic valve
+When the left ventricle contracts, the mitral valve closes and the aortic valve opens.

 What is heart valve disease?

-Heart valves can malfunction in several ways, including:
+Heart valves can have several problems.
+These include:

-Regurgitation is leakage of the valve.
+Regurgitation is a leaky valve.
 This means the valve doesn't fully close, and the blood flows backward through the

 Atresia.
-This means the valve opening doesn't develop normally as a child, preventing
+This means the valve opening doesn't develop normally during childhood.
+This prevents

-blood from passing from an atria to a ventricle, or from a ventricle to the pulmonary
+blood from passing from an atrium to a ventricle, or from a ventricle to the pulmonary

 artery or aorta.
-Blood must find an alternate route, usually through another existing
+Blood must find another route.
+This is usually through a problem

-congenital (present at birth) defect, such as an atrial septal defect or a ventricular
+present at birth (congenital).
+This might be an atrial septal defect or a ventricular

-When heart valves fail to open and close properly, the damage to the heart can be
+When heart valves fail to open and close correctly, the damage to the heart can be

 serious.
 The harm can affect the heart's ability to pump blood through the body.